shtsai/networking-project/docker/README.md

 #### To connect a container to a network

 Although I haven't talked about how to run a container yet, I will quickly go over the command you will need to use to connect a container to a network.
 This is actually pretty straightforward.
 The command you will use is *connect*.
-When you make this connection, you can also specify an IP address you want your container to use.
-If you don't specify it, the network will automatically assign one for you.
+When you make this connection, you can also specify an IP address you want your container to use in that subnet.
+If you don't specify it, an IP address in that subnet will be automatically assigned one for you.
 After that, just enter the names of the network and container you want to connect.
 ```
 docker network connect --ip 192.168.0.101 network1 container1
 ```